Robyn42/Vadimaniac-Code/README.md

 The preprocess.py may be usable with many different types of models.

 The mlp_model_1.py model is a very basic 2 layer mlp that predicts 5 of the features that were chosen in the preprocess.py code.
-The only visualization that it has at this time is an output of the testing loss.
+After the model trains, it outputs a prediction for the values of all the features in the next timestap.
+There is a prechosen timeseries that the prediction is based on that prints just ahead of the prediction.

+There is a visualizatoin of the training loss per batch as well.

 Switching the data input into the model to an '5-gram' layout greatly improved the testing loss.
-Currently, the loss is often between 100 and 400 with the number of epochs tested being 100 and 1000.
-The model takes much longer to train per epoch.
-Currently, with the limited dataset, it takes roughly 45 min for 1000 epochs.
+I corrected an error in the processing where the data was not being properly flattened.
+Now the model trains much faster and appears to be more accurate depending on the number of epochs.

 The gru_model.py model has one GRU layer with two dense layers.
 There is a